Mitigating Extrinsic Gender Bias for Bangla Classification Tasks: Bangla Gender Bias Dataset

 \subsection{Dataset Statistics}

 Table~\ref{Statistics2} presents the data distribution across all datasets.
 The equal number of samples between the original and transformed datasets ensures a fair comparison for evaluating bias.
 The average word count per sample offers insights into the typical length and complexity of the samples.
 Variations in the frequency of gender terms and name counts across tasks highlight the diversity of the datasets.
-These statistics are essential for understanding the composition and characteristics of each dataset, which plays a key role in analyzing the model's performance and potential biases.